jdw1996/jdw1996.github.io/_src/2023-01-22-things-to-eat-see-and-do.md

 - See
   - _Tokyo Metropolitan Government Building Observatory_: The local government offers a free 45th floor viewing deck to see Tokyo from above.
 - Do
-  - _Ameyoko Market_: This mraket has loads of different food options and cheap clothes and souvenirs.
+  - _Ameyoko Market_: This market has loads of different food options and cheap clothes and souvenirs.

 ### Kazakhstan